-Singer-songwriter Brian Madigan (AKA a Band named Brian) is famed for his lengthy, spoken intros.
-Indeed, during a previous Fringe Festival performance, he brought the house down when he introduced his last song but ran out of time to perform it.
+Singer-songwriter Brian Madigan (a Band named Brian) is famed for his lengthy, spoken intros.
+At a Fringe performance, some years ago, he brought the house down when he introduced his last song but ran out of time to perform it.

-So what if he were to remove the songs altogether – only thinking them ‘out loud’ as the audience were invited to imagine them?
+So, Brian thought, what if he were to remove the songs altogether – only thinking them ‘out loud’ as the audience were invited to imagine them?
 Would that be deeply uncomfortable?
 Transcendental?
 A brief moment of sanity amid the cacophony of everyday madness?
-Or an evening wasted?
-There is, of course, only one way to find out.